arunrao/turbomq/CONTRIBUTING.md

-# Contributing to Next Queue
+# Contributing to TurboMQ

 We love your input!
-We want to make contributing to Next Queue as easy and transparent as possible, whether it's:
+We want to make contributing to TurboMQ as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code